Two policemen, militant killed in Egypt

 The United States this month designated Ansar Bayt al-Maqdis

 as a terrorist group.
 The group first emerged in the Sinai Peninsula in 2011 after the downfall of Hosni Mubarak.
-Since last summer, it has switched its focus from attacking Israel to targeting Egyptian security forces.
+Since last July, it has switched its focus from attacking Israel to killing Egyptian security forces.

 It has also claimed responsibility for a February 16 attack that killed three South Korean tourists in the Sinai Peninsula.

-A court in the Nile Delta city of Tanta sentenced 19 Mursi supporters on Wednesday to 10 years each in prison for crimes including membership of an outlawed group and violence.
+Sisi, who deposed Mursi, the country's first freely elected president, following mass protests against his rule, has vowed to crush the militant threat.

-In a separate case, a Cairo court sentenced 13 Brotherhood members to three years in prison each and fined each of them 100,000 Egyptian pounds ($14,300) for protesting without permission and attacking police last December, the state news agency reported.
-All were university students.
+He offered condolences in a statement issued by his presidential election campaign.

-(Additional reporting by Abdel Rahman Yousef in Alexandria and Ali Abdellati in Cairo; Writing by Tom Perry; Editing by Michael Georgy, Hugh Lawson and Sonya Hepinstall)
+(Additional reporting by Abdel Rahman Yousef in Alexandria; Writing by Tom Perry; Editing by Michael Georgy and Hugh Lawson)